 Becoming a parent is daunting, especially if it’s for the first time.
 Having twins is an added challenge.
 Tanya and her wife, Steff, moved to Folkestone in 2017.
 They’d got married and were discussing starting a family, but didn’t want to bring up their children in London.
 “We were looking at coastal towns, and Folkestone was at the end of the trainline I used to catch.
 Our first visit to the town was on the first Folkestone Pride day and it just felt like coming home.
 Folkestone is obviously somewhere we we could bring up our children and not be considered unusual.

 “We did our research and there are good schools here, and a good family environment, so we moved down.
-In the summer we discovered we were pregnant, and then had the surprising, but really happy news, that it was twins!
+In the summer of 2019 we discovered we were pregnant, and then had the surprising, but really happy news, that it was twins!
 Hearing two heartbeats at our first scan was just amazing.
-They were born at the William Harvey, who were brilliant, and we came out of hospital into Lockdown – so they’ve never really known anything different.”
+They were born at the William Harvey, who were brilliant, and we came out of hospital into Lockdown – so they had never really known anything different.”

 “At the beginning of 2020, we’d been to a few places where we’d met new parents, or parents-to-be, but Lockdown did mean that we didn’t get that networking as we’d have done in ‘normal times’.
 I’d set up an Instagram @becomingmummat which was really to document the girls growing up, but it’s turned into a life-line!
 All our networking has been virtual!
 It is great to have a place where you can ask ‘is this normal?’!

 “There’s a Whatsapp group that’s great too.
 Anyone who meets a new parent with twins (or more) adds them to the group so you can get to meet more families with multiple children.
 Meet The Wildes have been so supportive too.
 They have two sets of twins and Vita too, I’m not quite sure how they do it!
-So even though we haven’t been able to meet in person, we’ve got this great community online and we have our support network.”
+Now we’ve been able to meet in person, but it’s great to have this community online and we have our support network.”